mlhoggard/Workflow.DNA_virus_niche_adaptations/README.md

 # Data processing overview for the study:

-#### DNA virus adaptations are influenced by environment and proliferation is constrained by environmental niche
+#### Adaptations of DNA viruses are influenced by host and environment with proliferations constrained by environmental niche

 Michael Hoggard, Emilie Gios, Hwee Sze Tee, Jemma L. Geoghegan, Kim M. Handley